drivendataorg/open-ai-caribbean/README.md

 In this challenge, the goal was to use aerial imagery to classify the roof material of identified buildings in St. Lucia, Guatemala, and Colombia.
 Roof material is one of the main risk factors for earthquakes and hurricanes and a predictor of other risk factors, like building material, that are as not readily seen from the air.
 Machine learning models that are able to most accurately map disaster risk from drone imagery will help drive faster, cheaper prioritization of building inspections and target resources for disaster preparation where they will have the most impact.

 ## What's in this Repository
 This repository contains code provided by leading competitors in the [Open AI Caribbean Challenge: Mapping Disaster Risk from Aerial Imagery](https://www.drivendata.org/competitions/58/disaster-response-roof-type/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

-#### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).
+**Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 ## Winning Submissions